This is based on opinion. Please don't list it on a work's trope example list.

 The exact nature of the crew of the Cygnus.
 Lobotomized by Reinhardt into mindless, subservient drones who can only continue to perform their tasks aboard the ship.

-The ending of the film with regard to these poor souls does not help in the slightest.
+The ending of the film with regard to the crew.
 The last we see of Reinhardt and Maximillian is Reinhardt's eyes darting madly to and fro from within Maximilian's visor, undeniably insane, as the new entity rules over the wreckage of the Cygnus, and its mindless, but entirely innocent crew in what looks to be a massive fiery cavern.

 Dr. Reinhardt's pleas to Kate to protect him from Maximillian are another case of Nightmare Fuel should they be taken at face value, considering the possibility of spending decades practically all alone and having to look constantly over your shoulder to make sure your physically superior Dragon isn't trying to kill you.